Buying real estate in Nicaragua?

 What are buyer taxes in Nicaragua in 2026?

-As of early 2026, the main buyer tax in Nicaragua is a withholding tax on property transfers that ranges from 1% to 7% of the property value depending on price brackets, so on a $100,000 home (around 3.6 million córdobas or 92,000 euros), you might pay roughly $3,000 to $5,000 in transfer-related taxes.
+As of early 2026, the main buyer-facing tax on a residential property purchase in Nicaragua is the withholding on transfers of registrable assets, which runs from 1% to 7% of the property value depending on the price bracket, so for example on a home worth 3,670,000 NIO (about 100,000 USD or 85,000 EUR) you would typically face a withholding rate in the lower to mid range of those brackets.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Nicaragua.